hirumi123/hirumi123/README.md

 ### Hi there 👋
 🏫 Software Engineering Tech.
-Student at Universitas Gadjah Mada 🌱 I’m currently learning Website Development & UI/UX Design
+Student at Universitas Gadjah Mada <br>
+🌱 I’m currently learning Website Development & UI/UX Design
 <!--
 **hirumi123/hirumi123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.